-Godfall is one of the only confirmed exclusives for the PS5 currently, but of course, we expect sequels to God of War, Horizon: Zero Dawn, and Spider-Man.
-Some exclusive releases due out this year, such as Last of Us: Part II and Ghosts of Tsushima, will also likely be ported to the new console.
+Also, some of the major exclusives released this year, such as Last of Us: Part II and Ghosts of Tsushima, will certainly be ported to the new console.

 Xbox Series X vs. PS5: Outlook

-While there is a lot yet to be decided, the Xbox Series X is the front runner so far.
+While there is a lot yet to be decided, the Xbox Series X and PS5 are on level playing field as of now.

 The specs for the PS5 don't quite hold up to the Xbox Series X, and until Sony can show real-world results that its hardware is up to the challenge, we have to give the nod to the Xbox Series X.

-Sony continues to have the more popular lineup of exclusive titles (even if we don't have launch availability info yet) and no major shakeups or announced exclusives have changed this yet.
+Sony continues to have the more popular lineup of exclusive titles and no major shakeups or announced exclusives have changed this yet.
 For nostalgic gamers, the Xbox Series X offers considerably more backward compatibility.

 The PS5 also has one of the few clear differentiators between the two consoles in the form of PSVR.
 Microsoft has made it clear that VR is not part of its console plans.